Xcertik-Realist/Aztec-full-node-install/readme.md

 chmod 600 .env

+Troubleshooting
-TroubleshootingNode Not Syncing:Verify ETHEREUM_HOSTS and L1_CONSENSUS_HOST_URLS are valid and accessible.
+Node Not Syncing:Verify ETHEREUM_HOSTS and L1_CONSENSUS_HOST_URLS are valid and accessible.
 Check firewall settings for ports 40400 (TCP/UDP) and 8080.
 Ensure your server’s IP is correct in P2P_IP.